San Diego Schools with Welding Programs

 Pipe Welding Program

 Relevant programs at this college are offered through the welding technology department.
-The department focuses on both singular and group welding techniques, and receives its equipment from the distributor Airgas.
+The department focuses on both singular and group welding techniques and receives its equipment from the distributor Airgas.

 Certificate of Proficiency in Entry-Level Gas Metal Arc and Flux Cored Arc Welding

 At the start of this program, students learn about technical mathematics and welding.
-Gas metal arc and flux colored arc welding is one of the major required classes in this program.
+Gas metal arc and flux cored arc welding is one of the major required classes in this program.
 Towards the end of the program, students study metal layout for fabrication and print reading for welders.
 In total, this program is made up of 15 academic units.